BigVig99/sabermine-test/README.md

            "due_date": "2000-01-30T15:00:00"
        }'
 ```
 Where **all** fields are compulsory.
-Failure to provide any field will return 422.
+Failure to provide any field will return a **422** response.
-Furthrmore, the individual fields must be of the following types
+Furthermore, the individual fields must be of the following types
 ```bash
 {
   "title": string,